 Q: What locate information are you looking for?

-A: We are looking for the non-custodial parent's home and work addresses, employer, date of birth and Social Security number, assets and if he or she has other children to legally support.
+A: We are looking for the non-custodial parent's home and work addresses, employer, date of birth and Social Security number, assets and if they have other children to legally support.

 Q: I received a Summons and Complaint; what does this mean?